jchacks/python_template_program/README.md

 ### Footnote

-All of the statements above are my opinion on a good starting point for Python projects and is open to discussion.
+All of the statements above are my opinion and are open to discussion.
+This project was only meant as a good starting point for Python projects and not the one and only way to do things.